AndriusCicirka/My-First-Web/README.md

 # My-First-Web

 My very first website 🌐,
-which I've created in a coupe of days in order to learn HTML and CSS basics.
+which I've created in a couple of evenings in order to learn HTML and CSS basics.

 🔜 JavaScript is not implemented and proper mobile-view support is missing as for now.